⛽ Fuel

-Add information about the fuel or fuels consumed by your installation during the specified reporting period.
+Add information about the fuel or fuels consumed by your installation during your specified reporting period.

-The emissions associated with your fuel consumption are categorised as combustion emissions and they will contribute to your direct (Scope 1) emissions.
+The emissions associated with your fuel consumption are classified as combustion emissions and they will contribute to your direct (Scope 1) emissions.

 Right-click on the screen and select External Inputs > Fuel